emanic/kubernetes.github.io/docs/setup/independent/install-kubeadm.md

 {% capture prerequisites %}

 * One or more machines running Ubuntu 16.04+, Debian 9, CentOS 7, RHEL 7, Fedora 25/26 (best-effort) or HypriotOS v1.0.1+
+* At least 2CPU on the master
+* AMD64 processors (if you intend to use Calico as your network plugin)
 * 1GB or more of RAM per machine (any less will leave little room for your apps)
 * Full network connectivity between all machines in the cluster (public or private network is fine)
 * Unique MAC address and product_uuid for every node
 * Certain ports are open on your machines.
 See the section below for more details
 * Swap disabled.
 You must disable swap in order for the kubelet to work properly.
-* Set `/proc/sys/net/bridge/bridge-nf-call-iptables` to `1` by running `sysctl net.bridge.bridge-nf-call-iptables=1`
-to pass bridged IPv4 traffic to iptables' chains.
-This is a requirement for CNI plugins to work, for more information please see [here](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#network-plugin-requirements).
+* If you're not using Calico or Canal as a network plugin, set `/proc/sys/net/bridge/bridge-nf-call-iptables` to `1` by running `sysctl net.bridge.bridge-nf-call-iptables=1` to pass bridged IPv4 traffic to iptables' chains.
+Some CNI plugins require this (not Calico or Canal), for more information please see [here](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#network-plugin-requirements).

 {% endcapture %}